 This "form" culture, which Japanese themselves are not always aware of, has also found its way into companies and work methods.
 A characteristic of Japanese companies is that they often specify the correct methods and processes in details when conducting business.
 People from different cultures often complain about this, but it is also true that respecting a series of "forms" has resulted in an excellent reputation for Japan's high-quality services and products.

-(2) Values that Japanese companies place importance on in their work -- "putting the customers first", "punctuality", "quality-oriented"
+Teaching Material for Responsible Technical Intern Trainees (Automobile Maintenance) - (Japanese Edition) (2) Values that Japanese companies place importance on in their work -- "putting the customers first", "punctuality", "quality-oriented"